Aditieraa/finversee/SUPABASE_SETUP.md

 ALTER TABLE profiles ENABLE ROW LEVEL SECURITY;
 ALTER TABLE game_saves ENABLE ROW LEVEL SECURITY;

--- Profiles Policies (Allow all operations for authenticated users) CREATE POLICY "Enable insert for authenticated users only" ON profiles FOR INSERT
+-- Profiles Policies - IMPORTANT: Allow insert for anyone (signup doesn't have auth context yet) CREATE POLICY "Allow anyone to insert their own profile" ON profiles FOR INSERT
-  WITH CHECK (auth.uid() = id);
+  WITH CHECK (true);

+CREATE POLICY "Users can view their own profile"
-CREATE POLICY "Enable select for authenticated users" ON profiles FOR SELECT
+  ON profiles FOR SELECT
   USING (auth.uid() = id);

-CREATE POLICY "Enable update for authenticated users" ON profiles FOR UPDATE
+CREATE POLICY "Users can update their own profile"
+  ON profiles FOR UPDATE
   USING (auth.uid() = id)
   WITH CHECK (auth.uid() = id);

-CREATE POLICY "Enable delete for authenticated users" ON profiles FOR DELETE
+CREATE POLICY "Users can delete their own profile"
+  ON profiles FOR DELETE
   USING (auth.uid() = id);

 -- Game Saves Policies
-CREATE POLICY "Enable insert for own saves"
+CREATE POLICY "Users can insert their own save"
   ON game_saves FOR INSERT
   WITH CHECK (auth.uid() = user_id);

-CREATE POLICY "Enable select for own saves"
+CREATE POLICY "Users can view their own save"
   ON game_saves FOR SELECT
   USING (auth.uid() = user_id);

-CREATE POLICY "Enable update for own saves"
+CREATE POLICY "Users can update their own save"
   ON game_saves FOR UPDATE
   USING (auth.uid() = user_id)
   WITH CHECK (auth.uid() = user_id);

-CREATE POLICY "Enable delete for own saves"
+CREATE POLICY "Users can delete their own save"
   ON game_saves FOR DELETE
   USING (auth.uid() = user_id);

-CREATE POLICY "Allow anyone to view leaderboard"
-  ON game_saves FOR SELECT
+CREATE POLICY "Allow anyone to view public leaderboard" ON game_saves FOR SELECT
   USING (true);